-Country of Opening Changes du Closing Interest asset/ value of Trans actions Valuatio on and other value of Payable/ liability asset/liability changes a assets/liabilities Earned at Increases Decreases at 01/10/97 in in Exchange Market price 31/12/97 assets/ assets/ rate and other liabilities liabilities changes changes (1+2-3+4+5)= One country 1 2 3 4 5 6 7 per line €m's
+Country Opening value of asset/ С hanges dur ing the yea Closing value of assets/liabilities Interest payable of asset/ liability liability at 01/01/97 Transa actions and other at 31/03/97 /earned in assets/ Decreases in assets/ liabilities Exchange rate changes Market price and other changes One changes (1+2-3+4+5)= country 1 2 3 4 5 6 7 perline €m's -

-Country of asset/liability The country of asset is defined as the country of the issuer of the security (not the currency or market of issue).
+Country of asset/liability is the country in which the asset/liability is located.
+The country of asset is defined as the country of the issuer of the security (not the currency or market of issue).
 The country of liability is defined as the country of the creditor.
-Assets/liabilities with/to international organisations e.g. EIB, World Bank etc. should be categorised under the appropriate instruments in Sections 3 and 4 and coded as appropriate for country analysis.
+Assets/liabilities with/to international organisations e.g. EIB, World Bank, etc. should be categorised under the appropriate instruments in Sections 3 and 4 and coded as appropriate for country analysis.